ffs108/Berkeley-Pacman--Multi-Agent/README.txt

 See the original project instructions here: http://ai.berkeley.edu/multiagent.html

 This project focuses on multiple agents acting upon a single environment.
-Relevant algorithms include: Reflex-based Agent, Minimax Agent, AlphaBeta, Expectimax, and an modified Evaluation function.
+Relevant algorithms include: Reflex-based Agent, Minimax Agent, AlphaBeta, Expectimax, and a modified Evaluation function.

 Commands of note: